House of Dental Kids

 House of Dental kids experience

 From their very first visit to House of Dental, in Hove, your child will be made to feel special.
 Our dentist will talk to them and make sure they are comfortable in the big dentist’s chair.
-We’ll even ask what they would like to watch on the television – whether that is something on CBeebies or their favourite football team in action.
+We’ll even ask what they would like to watch on television, whether that is something on CBeebies or their favourite football team in action.
 We want them to enjoy coming to see us, so we can build a long and healthy relationship.

-Oral care for kids
+Get in touchOral care for kids

 Oral care is important from birth, and the health plan we put in place at a young age will stand your child in good stead for the rest of their lives.
 They will be encouraged to take care of their teeth because prevention is better than cure.

-As they get older, they may need more than a check-up and we will fully discuss the options with you and make sure your child is as relaxed as possible so they can leave our practice with their best smile.
+As they get older, they may need more than a check-up, and we will fully discuss the options with you and make sure your child is as relaxed as possible so they can leave our practice with their best smile.

 “Took my 2 sons to see Eamon today.
 Very professional and great manner with them.
 They had a clean and polish and have brushed their teeth 3 times tonight to keep them clean!
 Will visit regularly, thanks!”